 Over to You

-Which of our dream Long Island beach houses would you snap up if money wasn’t an option and you could never sell it?
+Which of our dream Long Island beach houses would you snap up if money wasn’t an option?